-A petitioner, who presents a petition to the community board, may speak for 5 minutes (excluding questions) about the petition, unless the meeting resolves otherwise.
+A petitioner who presents a petition to the local authority or any of its committees and subcommittees, local boards or community boards, may speak for 5 minutes (excluding questions) about the petition, unless the meeting resolves otherwise.
 The Chairperson must terminate the presentation of the petition if he or she believes the petitioner is being disrespectful, offensive or making malicious statements.

-Where a petition is presented as part of a deputation or public forum, the speaking time limits relating to deputations or public forums shall apply.
+Where a petition is presented as part of a deputation or public speaking time forum the speaking time limits relating to deputations or public forums shall apply.
 The petition must be received by the chief executive at least 5 working days before the date of the meeting concerned.